florinn/typemoq/README.md

 ###<a name="setup_mocks"></a> Setup mocks

 Mocks allow to match functions, methods and properties and setup return callbacks or exceptions to throw.

+`setup` accepts a function (also referred as 'matcher') taking as input argument the type being mocked and as body the value/property/method (with arguments if that's the case) to match.

 ##### Parameter matchers